GoogleCloudPlatform/cloudnetworking-config-solutions/execution/06-consumer/GCE/README.md

 The user or service account executing Terraform must have the following roles (or equivalent permissions):

 - Compute Admin (for managing VMs)
-- Service Account User (if creating service accounts)
+- Service Account User (if using service accounts)
 - Tag Admin (if using tag bindings)

-### Terraform Installation:

-Have Terraform installed on your local machine.
-To install Terraform, follow the [official instructions](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started).

 ## Execution Steps